vikash-bhardwaj/ai-code-companion-documentation/README.md

     ```
 - Ensure data privacy by sharing user prompts directly with the AI provider.
 It access OpenAI APIs directly from Visual Studio to get responses for your prompts without any middleware or third party integrations to train other models on your codebase
 - Provides easy approach to clear chat history (please note this will delete messages from chat along with maintained chat history for previous context)
+- Allows you to Enable/Disable Extension logs with a simple extenion setting for easy API debugging (We ensured that the Access token is not printed as part of logs).
+Please look for setting `Enable Logs` under Extension Settings.

 ## Requirements